 Romance novels focus on the male protagonist, but they’re written to appeal to women, their main consumers.
 Thus, book covers feature pecs, broad shoulders, and bulging arms.
 Or Adonis at the point of ravishing the reader in the guise of Aphrodite.
 (In Greek mythology, Adonis actually ignores Aphrodite’s attempts to seduce him).
 In contrast, my book covers feature women.

-So, why plunk a love story in the center of women’s fiction?
-Simple answer—I love love stories.
-After all, Jane Austen sparked and sustained my love for reading.
+Jane Austen sparked and sustained my love for reading.
 Her focus, however, is on her heroine.
 I’m also a sucker for happy endings.
 I find enough that depresses me about real life, but seek no catharsis by writing about it.
 Escape and entertainment are the raison d’être of love stories, whether they fit the romance or women’s fiction categories.

 My novels don’t strive to enlighten.
 Not consciously, anyway, but because my previous training has given me a bias, the inner lives of characters, fascinate me no end.
 I relish probing into my characters’ psyche: Insecurities and disappointments, joys and triumph; love/hate relationships with parents; instances they behave out-of-character; passages they go through including life events you won’t typically find in romantic fiction.